-- (a) respecting adjustments and supports for the purposes of this Part; - (b) respecting the functions of school teams; - (c) prescribing types and formats of individual student support plans under this Part and the process for their development and implementation; - (d) respecting qualifications for persons making assessments under this Part; - (e) respecting reviews under this Part, including prescribing rules of procedure for review boards; - (f) prescribing notices that must be used respecting rights to reviews under this Part and the procedures to be followed in requesting a review; - (g) respecting the appointment of chairpersons of review boards by district education authority and the appointment of other members of review boards by chairpersons; - (h) governing the establishment and maintenance of the lists referred to in subsection 51(5); and - (i) respecting the remuneration and expenses payable to the members of review boards.
+- (a) respecting adjustments and supports for the purposes of this Part; - (a.1) respecting specialized services or assessments under section 47; - (b) respecting the functions of school teams; - (c) prescribing types and formats of individual student support plans under this Part and the process for their development and implementation; - (d) respecting qualifications for persons making assessments under this Part; - (e) respecting reviews under this Part, including prescribing rules of procedure for review boards; - (f) prescribing notices that must be used respecting rights to reviews under this Part and the procedures to be followed in requesting a review; - (g) respecting the appointment of chairpersons of review boards by the Minister and the appointment of other members of review boards by chairpersons; - (h) governing the establishment and maintenance of the lists referred to in subsection 51(5); and - (i) respecting the remuneration and expenses payable to the members of review boards.
+S.Nu.
+2020,c.14,s.59.